Google Broad Core Updates 2022

 At the moment, it’s too early to assess the update’s impact overall and discuss takeaways.
 Things will be clearer once the rollout is complete.

-However, the aim of these broad updates are same, they’ll improve the algorithms to deliver relevant and useful results.
+However, the aim of these broad updates is the same: they’ll improve the algorithms to deliver relevant and useful results.

 Google Core Algorithm Update 2022